mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 <a id=season></a>
 # 6. Seasonality Mode

 The growth in trend can be additive (rate of change is linear) or multiplicative (rate changes over time).
-When you see the original data below, the amplitude of seasonality of the data is changing - smaller in the early years and bigger in the later years.
-So, this would be `multiplicative` growth case rather than `additive` growth case.
+When you see the original data, the amplitude of seasonality changes - smaller in the early years and bigger in the later years.
+So, this would be a `multiplicative` growth case rather than an `additive` growth case.
 We can adjust the `seasonality` parameter so we can take into account this effect.

 ```python